Disvster/stowy/README.md

 Having a repo like this and the `stow` command makes it super easy to sync all your config files if you use different enviroments simultaneously (like home pc and school/work pc), or if you're distro hopping and want to quickly set-up the configs for your packages.

-Refer to ['this website'](https://www.gnu.org/software/stow/) if you have doubts.
+Refer to [this website](https://www.gnu.org/software/stow/) if you have doubts.

 ### Install

 I installed using `yay -S stow` because I'm using manjaro atm.
-Use wtv package manager you usually use or clone the ['official repo'](https://git.savannah.gnu.org/git/stow.git).
+Use wtv package manager you usually use or clone the [official repo](https://git.savannah.gnu.org/git/stow.git).

 ### Using `stow`